 State Associations Group

-Hundreds of counties across the country will be in violation of air laws
+New ozone regulations being proposed by the Environmental Protection Agency (EPA) will cause hundreds of counties across the country to be in violation of air laws.

 GOAL #1Attract Investment